onxisdev/greenlight-w7/README.md

 ## Streaming stats

-During the stream you can show extra debug statistics that contain extra data about the buffer queues and other information.
-To bring this up you have to press `~` on your keyboard.
+During the stream you can show debug statistics that contain extra data about the buffer queues and other information.
+To bring this up you can press `~` on your keyboard.

-On the left bottom you can see the status (Altough not always accurate).
-The right top you can find the FPS of the video and audio decoders including the latency.
-On the right bottom you can find debug information about the buffer queues and other information that is useful for debugging perposes.
+At the bottom-left you can see the status (although not always accurate).
+At the top-right you can find the FPS of the video and audio decoders including the latency.
+At the bottom-right you can find debug information about the buffer queues and other information that is useful for debugging perposes.

-When possible always provide this information with your issue when possible (if it is related).
+When possible always provide this information with your issue, if it is related.

 ## Online friends list